Line 120 - Taxable amount of dividends (eligible and other than eligible) from taxable Canadian corporations

 Canadian-source dividends are profits you receive from your share of the ownership in a corporation.

-There are two types of dividends, eligible and other than eligible dividends, you may have received from taxable Canadian corporations.
+There are two types of dividends, eligible dividends and "other than eligible dividends", you may have received from taxable Canadian corporations.

 If you need more information about the type of dividends you received, contact the payer of your dividends.

 Dividends are usually shown on the following slips: